5 Global Procurement Trends to Know About - Veridion

 This data ranges from firmographic data, including supplier size and locations, to detailed information on product specifications and supplier ESG criteria.

-With access to this supplier information through Veridion search APIs, you can make informed decisions and streamline your supplier discovery and sourcing.
+With access to this supplier information through Veridion’s search service, you can make informed decisions and streamline your supplier discovery and sourcing.

 veridion complex search api screenshot